influxdata/telegraf/plugins/outputs/event_hubs/README.md

   ## Set the maximum batch message size in bytes
   ## The allowable size depends on the Event Hub tier
   ## See: https://learn.microsoft.com/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers
-  ## Setting this to 0 means using the default from the Azure Event Hubs Client library (1000000)
+  ## Setting this to 0 means using the default size from the Azure Event Hubs Client library (1000000 bytes)
   # max_message_size = 1000000

   ## Data format to output.